Welcome from Program Director

 Our Department…is as equally committed to patient care as it is to education.
 The two cannot be separated.
 The most evident aspect of this commitment is teaching rounds…we start and end EVERY shift with one hour of attending-supervised rounds, which occurs in a private room.

 During this time, we sign out patients to the on-coming team, review labs and imaging, and have focused teaching on each case.
 Additionally, the attendings and sometimes the senior residents typically provide a 5-10 minute mini-lecture.
 This assures not only safe patient hand-off, but ongoing education for all learners.
 Furthermore, the department leadership is receptive to feedback and is continually evaluating and changing aspects of the educational program and the clinical learning environment based almost entirely on resident input.
 Residents are actively involved in committees, and their opinions are highly valued as frontline team members.

 Our Institution…supports our department.
 We are respected by the other departments in the hospital and actually have admitting privileges to all services in the hospital.
 We have the pleasure of having excellent consultation, teaching, and patient care provided by all the other services in our institution.
 Our leadership is available and receptive to input from all staff in the institution and is committed to our vision “…to be the leading choice for patient care, education, and innovation in our community.”

 Our Alumni…are everywhere!
 We have a vast alumni network including graduates from our residency and fellowships, and many are in leadership positions in their departments, and in local and national organizations around the country and the world.
-The current SAEM president-elect and the current and most recent past presidents of ABEM are all Harbor-UCLA graduates.
+The SAEM past president and the current and most recent past presidents of ABEM are all Harbor-UCLA graduates.
 I am proud to be a part of Harbor-UCLA and look forward to training future leaders in EM for years to come.